smk612/ApparelRecommender/README.md

 # ApparelRecommender
-A Product Recommender using Amazon.com data
+A Product Recommender using Amazon.com data.

 ## Description
 A Product Recommendation System made in Python<br>